spcs/synaps/doc/source/artifacts/apispec/action/put_metric_alarm.rst

      - No
    * - AlarmName
      - name of Alarm.
 It should be unique in user's all alarm.
+       Only Admin can call this action for the alarms that starts with "SPCS/".

        Data type: String